 Admiral of the Fleet The Rt Hon.
 Lord Louis Francis Albert Victor 'Dickie' Mountbatten, 1st Earl Mountbatten of Burma, 1st Viscount Mountbatten of Burma & 1st Lord Romsey, KG, GCB, OM, GCSI, GCIE, GCVO, DSO, ADC(P), FRS

-During World War II, he was Supreme Allied Commander South East Asia Command, he oversaw the final years of the British Raj as the last Viceroy of India, and was subsequently appointed as the Dominion of India’s first Governor-General.
-Following his return to active service in the Royal Navy, he rose to become First Sea Lord - a position held by his father some 40 years earlier, and served as Chief of the Defence Staff from 1959-1965 (having been appointed an Admiral of the Fleet in 1956).
+During World War II, he was Chief of Combined Operations, Supreme Allied Commander South East Asia Command (SACSEAC).
+In peacetime, he oversaw the final years of the British Raj as the last Viceroy of India, and was subsequently appointed as the Dominion of India’s first Governor-General.
+Following his return to active service in the Royal Navy, he rose to become First Sea Lord - a position held by his father some 40 years earlier, and subsequently served as Chief of the Defence Staff from 1959-1965 (having been appointed an Admiral of the Fleet in 1956).

-On 27th August 1979, a few months after his 79th birthday, Mountbatten was pointlessly and callously murdered by the Provisional Irish Republican Army (IRA) off the coast of Mullaghmore, Co.
+On 27th August 1979, a few weeks after his 79th birthday, Mountbatten was pointlessly and callously murdered by the Provisional Irish Republican Army (IRA) off the coast of Mullaghmore, Co.
 Sligo, Ireland, whilst fishing with members of his family on his annual holiday.
 Also murdered were: Mountbatten's eldest daughter's 83yr old mother-in-law - Doreen 'Dodo', The Dowager Lady Brabourne (1896-1979), Mountbatten's 14yr old grandson The Hon.
 Nicholas 'Nicky' Knatchbull (1964-1979) and a young local 15yr old lad acting as a crew member - Paul Maxwell (1964-1979).
-Mountbatten received the honour of a Royal ceremonial funeral at Westminster Abbey, London and was buried privately at Romsey Abbey, close to his beloved Hampshire family home - Broadlands.
+Mountbatten received the honour of a Royal Ceremonial Funeral at Westminster Abbey, London and was subsequently buried privately at Romsey Abbey, close to his beloved Hampshire family home - Broadlands.